 No matter what line of voice over you end up excelling in, the general business practices will remain the same.
 You’ll be working with producers and other creatives who live by tight deadlines and lightning speed turnaround times, and sometimes, you’ll experience the ‘hurry up and wait’ game too.

-Managing these relationships is the key to building trust and repeat business.
-As producer Jim Kennelly told voice actors while on an event panel, nurturing those relationships will create the repeat business you’re looking for.
+Keep in mind that managing relationships is another key to success as it helps you build trust and repeat business.
+As producer Jim Kennelly told voice actors while on an event panel, nurturing relationships with producers will create the repeat business you’re looking for.

 This panel of producers weighed in on more topics like the best and worst things a voice actor can do when working with producers like themselves.
 These quick videos are loaded with takeaways.
 Though the article suggests it’s geared towards animation voice actors, the tips are applicable to every voice actor no matter what niche they tend to work in.
 You can watch the rest of the pro tips from producers here.

 As mentioned in the Pro Tips section of the Getting Started in Voice Over post, providing voice over is just the tip of the iceberg of the services you can provide.
 Learn how post production services enhance your value and how to manage all the moving parts when you begin to act as a production partner to your clients, and not ‘just’ their VO talent.
 Audiobook narrator Tavia Gilbert shared how she manages all of the aspects of her voice over business in this Q&A piece.